garrandall/popular-music-data/tracks/get-up--i-feel-like-being-like-a--sex-machine--part-1--james-brown.md

 You said the feeling,
 You said the feeling you got to get
 You give me the fever 'n' a cold sweat.
-The way i like, it is the way it is,
+The way I like, it is the way it is,
 I got mine 'n' don't worry 'bout his

 Get up, (get on up)